 Verify Current Drush Version

-Verify the current version of Drush running remotely on Pantheon using Terminus:
+Verify the current version of Drush running on Pantheon using Terminus:

 terminus drush <site>.<env> -- status | grep "Drush version"

 Configure Drush Version

 Change a site's Drush version via the pantheon.yml file: